 To align with your manager, some areas to focus on are:

 - Never surprise your manager.
 Nothing destroys trust faster than surprising your manager.
-Steering a large organization often involves juggling a number of people, projects and problems in your head at once, and surprises threaten the juggler’s rhythm.
+Steering a large organization often involves juggling several, projects and problems in your head at once, and surprises threaten the juggler’s rhythm.
 Large or frequent surprises also call into question whether a leader is truly taking responsibility for their organization.
 In general, treat each time you surprise your manager as an incident to be learned from and endeavor to prevent repeats.

 - Don’t let your sponsor surprise you.
 Most folks have extremely high expectations of their managers, assuming for example that they will always remember to relay information relevant to your current work.
 Managers try to do this, some of them are excellent at it, and others are not particularly good.
 If your manager isn’t great at this, you should certainly give them feedback, but you should also take proactive action to facilitate information flow.
 This might be weekly email updates or a Slack thread within your team’s channel sharing your focuses for the week.
 During 1:1s, dig for feedback!
 Ask if there are other areas you should be focused on, and how your current priorities align with your manager’s.
 If you continue to surprise each other, then identify the controls you’ll use to partner together.